🌿Sapling 😁Strongly-Agree 📝Essay

 A Brewing Crisis

 All of us have a certain capacity to healthily cope with change, but if our great grandparents, and grandparents struggled to adapt to the rate of technological change in their lifetime (from car to moon landing), this problem is set to be unimaginably worse in ours and our children’s generation.
-Even the companies developing these technologies do not seem to have a clear picture of what they are building or why.
+Even the companies developing these technologies do not always seem to have a clear picture of what they are building or why.

 Consequently, this burgeoning era of technology has brought with it an explosion in philosophies and attitudes used to approach AI.
 On one end we hear of proponents arguing for the grandiose emergence of AI sentience and AGI (Artificial General Intelligence).
 While on the other end a human centric approach sees AI as yet another tool to magnify data and augment human intelligence, productivity, and discovery.
-One approach imagines a world where human workers are by and large replaced by AI agents.
-While the other imagines AI as a trusty partner.
-No matter one’s chosen approach, picturing human flourishing in the midst of this new world relies on underlying assumptions of what a human is and what humans should be doing.
+Still others caution of danger for humans to “offload” and subsequently loose basic capabilities like critical thinking, reading, and writing.

-An additional side effect of this technological boom is that the list of human abilities that make us unique are positioned to become fewer and fewer.
-I doubt we are prepared to live as humans in a world where our reason, creativity, and productivity (to name a few) are dwarfed by the sear force of emerging AI.
+A potential side effect of this technological boom is that the list of human abilities that make us unique are positioned to become fewer and fewer.
+I doubt we are prepared to live as humans in a world where our reason, creativity, and productivity (to name a few) are dwarfed by the sear force of an emerging AI.
 Even if only in perception, this sentiment will most likely grow into full blown reliance on AI in one capacity or another.
 What will it be like to watch our prized abilities be set aside or “out classed” in as yet unseen ways by the machines around us?

 Not only this, but we live in a world where questions of identity are increasingly subjective and vague.
 For example, the already overwhelming reality of puberty is made even more difficult with additional “decisions” surrounding sexual orientation, and even “species” as evidenced by the presence of litter boxes in public school bathrooms.